Writer and Artist

 Lynn Miller is the author of a number of works, both fiction and non-fiction, as well as a painter whose dominant style is that of abstract expressionism.

 Lynn Miller is Professor Emeritus of Political Science, Temple University.
-He is the author of books and articles on world politics.
-His books include Organizing Mankind and Global Order: Values and Power in International Politics.
+He is the author of a number of books and articles on world politics.
+Books include Organizing Mankind and Global Order: Values and Power in International Politics.
 His 2010 novel is Crossing the Line.
 He is the co-author (with Lloyd Jensen) of Global Challenge, (with Annette H. Emgarth) of French Philadelphia, (with James McClelland) of City in a Park, and (with Therese Dolan) of Salut!
 France Meets Philadelphia: The French Presence in Philadelphia's History, Culture, and Art, which will be published by Temple University Press in 2020.
 He is currently at work on a memoir, Postcards from Delphi.

 Lynn Miller's Paintings